BTWIP.jpg - 5430 Bytes

 So then, we got the kit parts assembled and foil taped up.

-Now a long while ago, I tried out something just on the off chance it might work.
+Now a long while ago, I tried out something just

-Using some old backing sheet from them DIY inkjet dry rubdown things, the stuff you usually throw away.
+Using some old backing sheet from them DIY inkjet dry rubdown things,

 Now for some reason, at diffusing the light, it's pretty good stuff.